Active For Life

 There are a variety of reasons why students register for classes in the Active For Life program.
 Some students register to learn more about a specific sport or activity, some students register to continue participation in a sport or activity they had actively participated in previously, while some students register to maintain a full-time credit hour load.

 Whatever your reason for taking a class in the Active For Life program, we are confident you will find these classes to be enjoyable, interesting, and challenging.
 The purpose of the Active For Life program is to assist you in learning more about physical activity and sports while participating in a variety of activities and sports so that you can be Active For Life.

 Attendance is required.
 The School of Kinesiology and Recreation at Illinois State University requires that students must attend a specific portion of all scheduled class meetings to receive course credit.
 Students cannot develop skills by not practicing the skills.
 While practice outside of class is encouraged, class attendance allows students to participate in class discussions and game play/activity sessions.
 In-class assignments are built into every class and attendance will be taken for each class.
 For most Active For Life classes, student participation in class discussions, in-class assignments, and skills practice/activity sessions counts for 30% of their final grade.

 If a student becomes seriously ill or injured and is unable to participate in or attend class, they may go to 107 Moulton to request a Medical Withdrawal.

-If you have questions about the Active For Life program or any of its courses, please contact the Active For Life program director, Karen Dennis, at firstname.lastname@example.org.
+If you have questions about the Active For Life program or any of its courses, please contact the Active For Life program director, Dr. Margo Coleman at firstname.lastname@example.org.